Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Walls Cave

-The first Europen to see the cave was Mr Walls who owned the land on which the cave is located in 1890s.
+The first European to see the cave was Mr Walls, who owned the land on which the cave is located in the 1890s.

 Slot Canyon Side Trail

-It’s wasn’t great for photography under the blazing early afternoon sun, but it was a nice discovery.
-Here are some rather average images of the canyon.
-Have a look at this stunning image by Gary Hayes to see what the canyon looks like on a better day for photography.
+I never managed to photograph this baby canyon well.
+Have a look at this stunning image by the Blue Mountains photographer, Gary Hayes, to see what the canyon looks like on a better day for photography.

 Train: The easiest way to get to Walls Cave trail by public transport is to catch a train to Katoomba and then take the 698 bus (check the schedule here).
 Get off the bus either at St Andrew’s Ave or at the next stop on Evans Lookout Rd.
-From here it’s only a 10 min walk (800 meters) to the start of the trail.
+From here, it’s only a 10-minute walk (800 meters) to the start of the trail.

-- Echo Point to Scenic World walk in the Blue Mountains
+- Butterbox Point – A Geological Wonderland in the Blue Mountains

 - Best way to visit Wolgan Valley & Lithgow Glow Worm Tunnel